-Financing Source Priors 2024 Adopted 2025 Proposed 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Capital Improvement Bonds 874 236 236 236 236 236 1,180 Total All Financing Sources 874 236 236 236 236 236 1,180
+Financing Source (dollars in thousands) Priors 2024 Adopted 2025 Adopted 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Capital Improvement Bonds 874 236 236 236 236 236 1,180 Total All Financing Sources 874 236 236 236 236 236 1,180

-Spending Priors 2024 Adopted 2025 Proposed 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Annual Program - Construction and Rehabilitation 0 236 0 0 0 0 236 Construction and Rehabilitation 780 0 209 209 209 209 836 Construction Plans and Specifications 70 0 20 20 20 20 100 Inspection 24 0 7 7 7 7 28 Sum: 874 236 236 236 236 236 1,200
+Spending Category (dollars in thousands) Priors 2024 Adopted 2025 Adopted 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Annual Program - Construction and Rehabilitation - 236 - - - - 236 Construction and Rehabilitation 780 - 209 209 209 209 836 Construction Plans and Specifications 70 - 20 20 20 20 100 Inspection 24 - 7 7 7 7 28 Total All Spending Types 874 236 236 236 236 236 1,200

-Title Park and Library Capital Asset Revitalization
+Park and Library Capital Asset Revitalization

 The North End Revitalization Fund is unique as it is the only program with dedicated resources for the North End and South Como neighborhoods of St. Paul.
 Not only is the North End one of the most diverse neighborhoods in the City, it is also, by almost all measurable standards, the most economically disadvantaged neighborhood in the City.
 While there are other programs that provide home repair resources to families in these neighborhoods, these resources are not dedicated or focused for these neighborhoods and are often expended in other parts of the City.
 This program ensures targeted outreach occurs and funds are set aside to help low to moderate income families living in these neighborhoods repair their owner-occupied homes.
-NWHP also leverages these funds to raise additional capital to invest directly into these specific neighborhoods in St. Paul, which is unique to our program and a major benefit to these historically underserved and under-resourced communities.
+NWHP also leverages these funds to raise additional capital to invest directly into these specific neighborhoods in St. Paul, which is unique to our program and a major benefit to these historically under-served and under-resourced communities.